anny4608/Mathematical-Analysis-to-Data-Science_SVD_HW1/README.md

 *   `svd_hw1_linear_plots.png`: Plots showing the relationship between `k` and various metrics (PSNR, MSE, etc.).
 *   `k_vs_psnr_cr.png`: A plot showing the relationship between PSNR and Compression Ratio vs. `k`.
 *   `svd_hw1_results_table.png`: An image of the final table containing all the calculated metrics.
+*   'svd_analysis_results.png' : An image by the different K_select method .
 *   The script will also print the results table to the console.

 ## Code Description